lsu-ddem/LSU-Pathways-Main/content/getinvolved/_index.md

 <br>
 <center>

-The invitation to complete a memorandum of understanding to participate in the LSU STEM Pathways program is now closed.
-If you are interested in offering a pathway course for 2023-24, please email stempathways@lsu.edu to request more information.
+The invitation to complete a memorandum of understanding to participate in the LSU STEM Pathways program for the 2022-23 school year is now closed.
+If you are interested in offering pathways courses for 2023-24, please email stempathways@lsu.edu.
+The new invitation to participate in our Summer Institute will be available on or around February 1st, 2023.
 <br>
 <br>
 To see past information, click on the 2022-23 links below.